Softeng-2-Team-P03/SolidarityPurchasingGroup/README.md

 ### Check for "enough credits" For a special Booking
 - HTTP Method: `GET` URL: /api/clients/getRequiredChargeByBookingId?bookingId={id}`
-- Description: return the needed credit for one booking, if rsualt <0 ==> client need to increase credit(how much money the client needs to recharge) else client have enugh Credit
+- Description: return the needed credit for one booking, if rsualt <0 ==> client need to increase credit(how much money the client needs to recharge) else client have enough Credit
 - Reponse: `200 OK` (success)
 - Response body: authenticated user
 ```